 Below you can read about buying an iPhone that is ready for Europe.
 If you already have an iPhone bought in the US or Canada, see our advice for tourists and expats in Part 2.

 Buying an iPhone in Germany or the USA

 For North Americans going to Europe for a long-term stay, buying an iPhone in Europe (with or without a contract) used to be the best way to go.
-Now that unlocked iPhones are available from Apple in the US, that is no longer the case.
+Now that unlocked iPhones are available from Apple and some carriers in the US, that is no longer the case.
 (If you don’t want an iPhone, there are many other options.
 See our main cell phone page for more.)
 If you compare iPhone prices in the US versus Germany and Europe, there are some dramatic differences.

 Buying an iPhone from T-Mobile in the USA